AdobeDocs/experience-platform.en/help/privacy-service/best-practices.md

 - **Webhook setup:** Set up webhooks to receive PUSH notifications when status changes occur for submitted jobs.
 This aids in real-time monitoring.
 - **Notifications:** Use notifications at both the job and product level to help monitor the progress of requests.

-See the [subscribe to Privacy Service events documentation](./privacy-events.md) for instructions on setting up an event registration for Privacy Service notifications, and how to interpret notification payloads.
+See the [Subscribe to Privacy Service events documentation](./privacy-events.md) for instructions on setting up an event registration for Privacy Service notifications, and how to interpret notification payloads.

 ### Retrieve all jobs based on filters {#retrieve-filtered-responses-for-all-jobs}

 To retrieve all your privacy job data based on any specified filters, **perform a GET request to the `/jobs` endpoint**.
 This API call is useful to provide a high-level view of the current job status for large sets of job IDs with only a single request.
-It does lack detailed product responses but they can be found using the [`/jobs/{jobID}` endpoint](#retrieve-detailed-responses-for-specific-jobs).
+It does lack detailed product responses, but they can be found using the [`/jobs/{jobID}` endpoint](#retrieve-detailed-responses-for-specific-jobs).

 A GET request to the `/jobs` endpoint is best used to gather or compare the status data of a large set of job IDs.
 It is **not** meant for regular polling type activities.